 div or column on your website,

-and you are using the oEmbed embed code type, please use a second div with the
+and you are using an oEmbed URL to embed your video, please use a second div with the

 display: inline-block;, as seen here: